 Pope Clement VIII

 The small square in front of S. Cesareo is empty and silent.
-The old church was restored by Cardinal Cesare Baronio during the pontificate of Pope Clement VIII and it was decorated with the heraldic symbols of the Pope which were placed also on the capital of the ancient granite column opposite the church.
+The old church was restored in 1603 by Cardinal Cesare Baronio during the pontificate of Pope Clement VIII and it was decorated with the heraldic symbols of the Pope which were placed also on the capital of the ancient granite column opposite the church.
 Nearby SS.
 Nereo ed Achilleo was the titular church assigned to Cardinal Baronio.